Pros and cons of buying a car with a turbocharger

-At higher mileage, as the cylinder walls and pistons rings wear out, higher compression causes increased pressure inside the engine crankcase.
-This can result in oil leaks that pop up from many places and often are difficult to fix.
+At higher mileage, as the cylinder walls and pistons rings wear out, higher intake pressure causes increased pressure inside the engine crankcase.
+This can result in oil leaks that pop up from many places and are difficult to fix.

-That said, there are turbo engines that can last very long.
+That said, there are turbo engines that can last long.
 Take, for example the turbodiesel in the Mark IV Volkswagen Golf / Jetta (from early 2000's).
 Many of them are going well past the 200K miles mark with good maintenance.
 Read more: how to maintain your engine.

 Are turbo engines good for towing?

-If you plan to use your vehicle for heavy-duty towing, it's best to choose the vehicle with a larger V6 or V8 engine.
+If you plan to use your vehicle for heavy-duty towing, you are better off with a larger V6 or V8 engine.
 A turbocharged engine is more suitable for quick bursts of power when passing or accelerating.
 Towing a heavy trailer, especially when driving on a long uphill road puts a lot of strain on a smaller turbo engine.

 What to look for when buying a used car with a turbo engine?